ekmungai/eloquent-ifrs/README.md

 ```
 use Ekmungai\IFRS\Transactions\ClientInvoice;

-$clientInvoice = ClientInvoice::new(
-    $clientAccount,
-    Carbon::now(),
-    "Example Credit Sale"
+$clientInvoice = ClientInvoice::new($clientAccount, Carbon::now(), "Example Credit Sale");
-);

-$clientInvoiceLineItem = LineItem::new(
-    $revenueAccount2,                   // Revenue Account
-    $outputVat,                         // Output VAT
-    50,                                 // Item Price
-    2,                                  // Quantity
-    "Example Credit Sale Line Item",    // Item Narration
+$clientInvoiceLineItem = LineItem::new($revenueAccount2, $outputVat, 50, 2, "Example Credit Sale Line Item", $salesVatAccount);
-    $salesVatAccount                    // Vat Account
-);

-/**
-* Line Item save may be skipped as saving the
-* Transaction saves the all its Line Items automatically
+//Line Item save may be skipped as saving the Transaction saves the all its Line Items automatically
-*/
 $clientInvoice->addLineItem($clientInvoiceLineItem);

-/**
-* Transaction save may be skipped as post()
-* saves the Transaction automatically
+//Transaction save may be skipped as post() saves the Transaction automatically
-*/
 $clientInvoice->post();

 ```